ugtrain/ugtrain/examples/README.md

 As the AbsAddress, also the keyword "this" can be used to check the current value entry by taking over its address.

-A stack value can be checked here as well.
-The check fails until the stack value is available and valid.
-The same applies if a referenced config entry is used and it has not yet been read e.g. if that one is a stack value.
+A stack or PIC value can be checked here as well.
+The check fails until the stack or late PIC value is available and valid.
+The same applies if a referenced config entry is used and it has not yet been read e.g. if that one is a stack/PIC value.

 ### ValName [Region] AbsAddress cstrp watch